 through the Investment Planning Sub Groups.
 The Operational Assessment Sub Group will consider the impact of the request on the Initial Outage Plan and associated Operational Assessment.

-For avoidance of doubt, typical applications that may be covered under such a planning request may include temporary or permanent line diversions, intertripping or other protection schemes, and firm allocation of substation bay(s) to a party ahead of a connection agreement being entered into where this facilitates a more efficient overall solution.
+For avoidance of doubt, typical applications that may be covered under such a planning request may include temporary or permanent line diversions, intertripping or other protection schemes, and firm allocation through Reservation of connection/interface points (including but not limited to substation bays) and/or capacity to a party ahead of a connection agreement being entered into where this facilitates a more efficient overall solution.

+Applications for Reservation (in 4.3.4) shall be first considered as and when submitted, but for the avoidance of doubt the connection/interface points (and/or capacity) will be incorporated into the next Gated Design Process rather than (unless otherwise agreed) being incorporated into an ongoing Gated Design Process.

 Operational Assessment